March 9, 2016

 United's Dave Hilfman to Emcee Advocacy Dinner

-Alexandria, VA, March 9, 2016 – The American Society of Travel agents (ASTA) is planning to tackle the important question of what is disruption versus innovation at the ASTA Global Convention (AGC) in Reno Tahoe Sept.
+Alexandria, VA, March 9, 2016 – The American Society of Travel Advisors (ASTA) is planning to tackle the important question of what is disruption versus innovation at the ASTA Global Convention (AGC) in Reno Tahoe Sept.
 25-28 at the Peppermill Resort Hotel.

 New technologies and changes in distribution arrive in the marketplace at lightning speed, while new business models such as Airbnb and HomeAway, Uber and Lyft, or Amazon and Google, disrupt the status quo.
 "The travel industry is in its normal state of constant flux," says ASTA President and CEO Zane Kerby.
 "The questions for agents are: what market trends do I need to plan for?
 Which changes are truly innovative and will impact business?
 Which are negotiating tactics from industry players who sense an advantage?
 How can I tell the difference between a mutually beneficial business partner and unwanted competition?"